-Urban Informatics and Analytics (MSc), University of Warwick
+Urban Informatics and Analytics (MSc), MSc

-University of Warwick the United Kingdom
+University of Warwick, the United Kingdom

 In the last decade, urban informatics has gained recognition as a new approach to the study of cities and urban life.
 This is partly due to the harnessing of big and open data relating to urban infrastructure, socio-economic profiles and activities that take place in cities; and in part a result of developments in urban science, computational social science and complexity theory.